umijs/dumi/docs/config/index.md

 - Default: `automatic generated`
 - Details:

 This configuration is used to customize the present of the navigation bar.
 It only works in the `site` mode, which has multi-language mode and single-language mode.
-Please refer to [指南 - 配置式导航菜单](/guide/control-nav-generate#配置式导航菜单).
+Please refer to [Guide - Configurate navigation](/guide/control-nav-generate#configurate-navigation).

 The sub-navigation menu can be nested in the following forms, and currently does not support more levels of nesting: